-Everyone has a role in making health care safe; physicians, health care executives, nurses and technicians.
+Everyone has a role in making health care safe; providers, health care executives, nurses and technicians.
 Health care organizations across the country are working to make health care safety a priority.
 As the patient, you play a vital role in making your care safe by becoming an active, involved and informed member of your health care team.
 An Institute of Medicine (IOM) report has identified the occurrence of medical errors as a serious problem in the health care system.
 The IOM recommends, among other things, that a concerted effort be made to improve the public's awareness of the problem.

-The "Speak Up" program, sponsored by the Joint Commission on Accreditation of Healthcare Organizations, urges patients to get involved in their care.
+The "Speak Up" program, sponsored by The Joint Commission, urges patients to get involved in their care.
 Such efforts to increase consumer awareness and involvement are supported by the Centers for Medicare and Medicaid Services.
 This initiative provides simple advice on how you, as the patient, can make your care a positive experience.
 After all, research shows that patients who take part in decisions about their health care are more likely to have better outcomes.